mateusz-kloch/ems/README.md

 This command displays the database file specified by user.

     python run.py report --sort=date
-This command sorts expenses by date, by default they are sorted by identification numbers.
+This command sorts expenses by date, by default they are sorted by ID's.

     python run.py report --sort=amount
 This command sorts expenses by amount.